SOLAS-TTRPG/SOLAS/Spells.md

 A flash of light streaks toward a creature of your choice within range, doing **R2 Radiant** damage.
 The next attack against this target before the end of your next turn has advantage, thanks to the mystical dim light glittering on the target until then.

-### Healing Word
-- Range: 3 Tiles
-- Scalable: +R2

-You cure the wounds of a willing creature (including yourself) that is within range, healing the target R2.

 ### Mage Hand
 - **Concentration**
 - Range: 6 Tiles